-Marketable securities are primarily comprised of U.S. government sponsored and corporate debt securities which are measured at fair value using Level 2 inputs.
+Marketable securities primarily comprise U.S. government sponsored and corporate debt securities which are measured at fair value using Level 2 inputs.
 We review trading activity and pricing for these investments as of the measurement date.
 When sufficient quoted pricing for identical securities is not available, we use market pricing and other observable market inputs for similar securities obtained from various third party data providers.
-These inputs represent quoted prices for similar assets in active markets or these inputs have been derived from observable market data.
+These inputs represent quoted prices for similar assets in active markets or have been derived from observable market data.
 This approach results in the classification of these securities as Level 2 of the fair value hierarchy.

-When determining if there are any "other-than-temporary" impairments on our investments, we evaluate: (i) whether the investment has been in a continuous unrealized loss position for over 12 months, (ii) the duration to maturity of our investments, (iii) our intention to hold the investments to maturity and if it is not more likely than not that we will be required to sell the investment before recovery of the amortized cost bases, (iv) the credit rating of each investment, and (v) the type of investments made.
-Through June 30, 2012, we have not recognized any "other-than-temporary" losses on our investments.
-There were no sales of marketable securities during the six months ended June 30, 2012 and 2011.
+When determining if there are any "other-than-temporary" impairments on our investments, we evaluate: (1) whether the investment has been in a continuous unrealized loss position for over 12 months, (2) the duration to maturity of our investments, (3) our intention to hold the investments to maturity and if it is not more likely than not that we will be required to sell the investments before recovery of the amortized cost bases, (4) the credit rating of each investment and (5) the type of investments made.
+Through September 30, 2012, we have not recognized any "other-than-temporary" losses on our investments.
+There were no sales of marketable securities during the nine months ended September 30, 2012 and 2011.